 Designing to Meet a Target BOM Price and PCB Cost Estimate

-Creating an accurate PCB cost estimate for design, components, production, assembly, shipping, and even firmware can be challenging tasks for new designers.
+Creating an accurate PCB cost estimate for design, components, production, assembly, shipping, and even firmware can be a challenging task for new designers.
 Even established organizations can have trouble getting it right as it's hard to anticipate every problem that can arise during a design.
 Manufacturers can help you handle the production and assembly portion of a project, but any time a new design needs to be put into production, components will need to be sourced for the board and everyone will need to stay within a budget.

 In days past, you'd have to call around to manufacturers to get component prices and stocks, and then you'd use these data to develop a PCB cost estimate.
 Having more detailed information up front, like the BOM price for components in your PCB, can save design teams plenty of time and reduce the risk of redesigns before production.
-Instead of relying on outdated BOM price data from vendors you’ve used in the past, there’s help in the form of bill of material management tools built right into your PCB design software.
+Instead of relying on outdated BOM price data from vendors you’ve used in the past, there’s help in the form of a bill of materials and cost estimates management tools built right into your PCB design software.
 Here's how you can use these features and a cloud-connected design application to ensure you get accurate BOM prices and stay within your budget.